Abdelmoghit-IDH/auth-game-streaming/README.md

 - user searching
 - user data update
 - user account deletion

-Additional features include:

-- customizable API endpoints
-- support for multiple database engines and data-storage mechanisms
-- customization of the minimum and maximum length of passwords
-- specification of non-secure passwords that should not be allowed for use as passwords

 #### API endpoints object properties
 As seen above, the default object has a number of properties, each corresponding to a request path: